FoundationDB/fdb-record-layer/CONTRIBUTING.md

 it is addressing and, upon merging of the PR into the main code line, will automatically mark the issue as resolved.

+If your pull request results in a user-visible change to the Record Layer, you should also update the [release notes](docs/ReleaseNotes.md).
+For most changes, it is sufficient to fill in one of the bullets in the "next release" section of that document.
+You should include a short description of the change as well as filling in the issue number.
+The "next release" section is commented out, so the change won't be visible in our documentation until the next time a release is cut.

 ### Reporting issues

 Please refer to the section below on [using GitHub issues and the community forums](#using-github-issues-and-community-forums) for more info.